3-month-old kidnapped by unknown suspect in San Jose

-SAN JOSE, Calif.
-(KRON) — The San Jose Police Department is searching for a man who kidnapped a 3-month-old baby Monday afternoon.
+The San Jose Police Department is searching for a man who kidnapped a 3-month-old baby Monday afternoon.
 Police said the suspect entered a residence in the 1000 block of Elm Street and left with the infant.
-The family did not recognize the suspect.
+The family did not recognize the suspect, KTLA sister station KRON reported.

 The suspect was a Hispanic male who was wearing black pants, a dark blue shirt, gray shoes with white trim, a gray baseball hat and a black face mask.
 The baby carrier was black with a white blanket.